 In the second edition of our new Insights section: ‘Behind The Scenes’, we take a look at the brains behind Indias leading CS:GO platform and the evolving landscape of Asian CS:GO through his eyes.

-CSGO2ASIA: For our readers who aren’t aware of who you are, let us know a little bit about your background and how long you’ve been playing CS?
+CSGO2ASIA: Hey Aequitas, for our readers who aren’t aware of who you are, let us know a little bit about your background and how long you’ve been playing CS?

 Aequitas: I have been one of the lucky few that through my general journey through life (migrating and education) I have been able to compete at a decently high level in all the three key counter-strike regions – Asia, Europe and North America.